gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 ```

 This defines the basic API with Flask-RESTPlus at the `/api` API route and will be the url to use your API.
-As you might have noticed, this file contains an `init_app` function, which gives us the possibility to load it with the Flask App together with the module loader.
+As you might have noticed, this file contains an `init_app` function, which gives you the possibility to load it with the Flask App together with the module loader.
 The function itself integrates an API blueprint that you can easily extend with new module paths later.